top of page

 Spider-Man 2: Enter Electro for Sony PlayStation

-A great sequel offering more of the same while expanding on the bonuses like the Stan Lee narration and costumes with swappable powers.
-Alas, its stuck on the inadequate PS1 and suffers from muddy graphics and a bad frame rate.
+A strong sequel offering more of the same while expanding on the bonuses like the Stan Lee narration and costumes, this time with swappable powers.
+Alas, it's stuck on the inadequate PS1 and suffers from muddy graphics and a bad frame rate.
+I would have killed for a Dreamcast version.

 Release: Oct 19, 2001